slangenbach/notes/hashicorp_terraform_associate.md

 - Provisioners (local-exec, remote-exec, file) are considered a last resort, use configuration management tools like Ansible instead
 - Use `terraform taint <RESOURCE_NAME>` to mark a resource for recreation without changing source code
 - Use `terraform import <RESOURCE_NAME> <RESOURCE_ID>` to import existing resources
+- Mind that, before importing, the resource must be defined in the configuration
-- Workspaces can be used to manage different environments, but as state is stored in a single state file, they should be used with caution.
-Consider using dedicated state files for each environment instead.
+- Workspaces can be used to manage different environments, as state is stored in separate state file.
+They should however be used with caution.
 - Set the environment variable `TF_LOG` to *DEBUG* or *TRACE* to get more detailed logs.
 Set `TF_LOG_PATH` to a file to save logs to a file.
 - `terraform validate` supports a `--json` flag to provide JSON output to be used in CI
 - Use `terraform plan -refresh-only` to conduct drift detection